scott-morris/Advent-of-Code/2016/day06/readme.md

     dvrsen
     enarar

-The most common character in the first column is e; in the second, a; in the third, s, and so on.
+The most common character in the first column is `e`; in the second, `a`; in the third, `s`, and so on.
 Combining these characters returns the error-corrected message, `easter`.

 Given the recording in your puzzle input, what is the error-corrected version of the message being sent?